 Do I have to provide accommodations for the student if I believe the accommodation fundamentally alters my course?

 If you believe an accommodation that has been granted will fundamentally alter your course, please contact Lori Burns (email@example.com)or Stephanie Royals (firstname.lastname@example.org) to discuss your concerns.
 In some cases, accommodations can be appealed if it is demonstrated that they interfere with the nature of your course.

 Can I get more information about testing accommodations?

 Two of our most common accommodations provided are extended time for tests and allowing a student to test in a quiet/low-distraction environment.
 Some points to remember regarding testing accommodations and test proctoring services:

-- While we encourage students and instructors to negotiate the amount of extra time allotted, we do not recommend allowing more than double time on exams.
+- We do not recommend allowing more than double time on exams.
 For some students this can exacerbate their disability and diminish their ability to perform well on the exam.

 - If you decide to allow more than double time or unlimited time on a test, please remember that the Office of Counseling and Disability Services will not proctor exams longer than double time.
 Unfortunately, at this time we do not have the resources to allow unlimited time on tests as this can cause scheduling difficulties.

 - If you choose to proctor your own exams, please be mindful of students necessitating a quiet/low-distraction testing environment.
 If you have questions concerning this, please contact our office.